KrysB4k/Plugin_ParticleSystem/README.md

 ### 4.2 Scripting your own effects
 To learn how to script your own effects, follow the [**Coder Path**](https://krysb4k.github.io/ParticleManual/coder/CoderIntro.html) in the manual.
 It describes everything about the scripting process in great detail, including a basic rundown of the Lua scripting language and how to script your first **effect modules** and use them in your levels.
 Although prior experience with Lua or programming in general can help, it is not required.
 The **Coder Path** is tailored to any skill level, including complete beginners.
 That being said, a solid grasp of more advanced TRNG scripting (Global Triggers, Trigger Groups, Organizers, Conditions) is certainly recommended for this path.

-The **Coder Path** is still in development and new chapters will be added gradually, when ready, so be sure to check out the online manual version!
+The **Coder Path** is still in development and new chapters will be added gradually, when ready, so be sure to check out the online manual version ever so often!

-Coming soon, an **API Reference** will be hosted and updated with new functionalities and features in future plugin releases.
+Coming soon, an **API Reference** will also be hosted and updated with new functionalities and features in future plugin releases.

 ## 5. I found a bug in the plugin / I have a complaint about some feature.
 Where can I report it?